mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ### Platform Administration

 - this would be a signed in 'admin' user
-- they would be able to see a list of courses, course details, course publication status, # of enrolled users, other analytical data that is appropriate
+- they would be able to see a list of courses, course details, course publication status, # of enrolled students, other analytical data that is appropriate
 - a course would not be live on the site (and available to users) until an admin published it; they could only publish 'finished' courses and course updates; they could unpublish a course; they could archive a course (which does not delete its contents but removes it from content creator administration site)
 - they would be able to manage things like the content of the marketing site, it's course landing pages, faqs, things like that
 - they would be able to manage users--user details, purchase details, authentication details, tools to help with authentication, purchasing